danmastrian/byt-descendants-portal/README.md

 Currently, DMX universe refresh latency is ~40 msec, and render loop frequency is ~80 fps.

+## Goals

+- 30-60+ frames/sec
+- DMX latency < 50 msec
+- As ridiculously bright as possible

+## LEDs and Power Budget

+This was designed for 16 x 1 meter strips of [144 LEDs/meter strips of WS2812 LEDs](https://www.amazon.com/dp/B079ZRLMQR), 2304 RGBW LEDs in total.
+These draw ~20 mA/LED with a peak of 80 mA/pixel.
+Overall power draw at 5V should be 48-184A (230-920W), so this plan assumes that all pixels' RGBW channels will not be maxed out simultaneously.

 ## Control System

 The code in this repo was written for the [Adafruit Feather M4 Express (SAMD51)](https://www.adafruit.com/product/3857) board.